Docker Monitoring: Challenges arising from the containers nature

 Docker Monitoring: Challenges introduced by containers and microservices

-Since its official launch in 2013, Docker has been reporting significant annual growth in their number of users.
+Since its official launch in 2013, Docker has been reporting significant annual growth in its number of users.
 This is a good reason why most of the monitoring tools have made efforts to implement solutions for docker monitoring.

 But, does adoption of Docker technology imply that the way we make server and application monitoring has to be reviewed?

-In this article we propose to review Docker basics and try to identify the characteristics of containerized environments that require making changes on the previously established monitoring practices.
+In this article, we propose to review Docker basics and try to identify the characteristics of containerized environments that require making changes on the previously established monitoring practices.

-Docker is an open source project that builds and executes distributed applications on virtual software containers.
+Docker is an open-source project that builds and executes distributed applications on virtual software containers.
 Container technology was available before the Docker project, but they were able to shape a structure simple enough to make containers viable.

 A Docker container, unlike a virtual machine, does not require a platform an operating system.
 In fact, we can have several Docker containers in the same physical server using the same operating system.